 The Idle American: A spoonful of sugar ...

-The clever and ever-so-simple message Julie Andrews conveyed in The Sound of Music — a classic if there ever was one — provided encouragement that thrilled a nation.
+The clever and ever-so-simple message Julie Andrews conveyed in "Mary Poppins" — a classic if there ever was one — provided encouragement that thrilled a nation.

 If it had been a baseball game, it would be remembered for strikeouts and “muffed” ground balls.
 Yep, unless one happens to live in the Tampa-St. Petersburg area, it would take trainloads of sugar to swallow much of what we saw on the “toob.”
 You could trust that your snacks would be good; most else wasn’t….